Article 1. Name of Chapter

 Section 2.
-The Chapter Advisor(s) is/are responsible for the completion and submission of the Annual Report, Membership Report Forms, and Membership Profile Forms required by the FQK Society Headquarters.
+The Chapter Advisor(s) is/are responsible for the completion and submission of the Annual Report, Membership Report Forms, and Membership Profile Forms required by the Phi Theta Kappa Society Headquarters.

 Section 3.
 The Chapter Advisor(s) is/are responsible for signing all requisitions for funds as mandated by the Skyline Community College Associated Student Body.

 Section 1.
-All officers must be members of FQK and must carry a course load of at least 3 units per semester.
+All officers must be members of Phi Theta Kappa and must carry a course load of at least 3 units per semester.

 Section 2.
-The Executive Committee of the BQO chapter of FQK shall have the following officers: President, Vice President (VP) of Operations, VP of Communications, VP of Scholarship, VP of Service, VP of Fellowship, VP of Community Relations, VP of Records, VP of Membership, Liaison to ASSC, Historian.
+The Executive Committee of the Beta Theta Omicron chapter of Phi Theta Kappa shall have the following officers: President, Vice President (VP) of Operations, VP of Communications, VP of Scholarship, VP of Service, VP of Fellowship, VP of Community Relations, VP of Records, VP of Membership, Liaison to ASSC/SOCC.

 Section 3.
 The President

-A. Shall preside over all meetings, unless s/he wishes to delegate this authority.
+- Shall preside over all meetings, unless they wish to delegate this authority.